 The world will come to see our unique utilization of farmland in cooperation with our vibrant city.

 We will work to control election spending and ensure that the voter is treated fairly and ethically.
 We will lobby the City of Richmond and the Province of British Columbia to cap election spending, with the intention of creating a level playing field for all candidates.
 We will visit the issue of term limits for Trustees and Councilors and see if the public supports term limits, in order to welcome new candidates into the political arena.

-The Day * Wolfe Team will direct staff to:
+The RITE Richmond team will direct staff to: